Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 Merge validation: `python3 tools/geditor/tests/merge_vertices/run.py` checks
 averaging, shared native vertices, collapsed triangles, Cancel, undo/redo, failure rollback, survivor selection and the M shortcut.

+## Knife

+Select background faces in Face mode, then choose **Face > Knife** or press **K**.
+The floating dialog edits a plane position in world units and a direction vector, interpreted as the plane's perpendicular normal.
+The initial plane is horizontal through the selection center.
+A red, two-sided plane previews the cut at 40% opacity; it is depth-tested against the scene.
+The preview's finite size does not limit the actual cut.

+**Pick Points** temporarily reserves left clicks for background surface hits.
+The first click sets the plane position.
+The direction from the first point to the second sets the normal.
+The selected faces stay selected, and camera flight remains available.
+Misses and coincident points leave picking active. **Cancel Pick** or Escape restores the previous plane.
+Escape outside picking closes the dialog.
+Changing the selection, active tool, level, or undo state also closes it, so the preview cannot refer to an obsolete selection.

+Press **Knife** to bisect the selected faces.
+Both sides are kept, triangulated, and selected together.
+They retain their room, layer, texture, detail settings, culling and draw state.
+New vertices interpolate UVs and RGBA along their source edges.
+Adjacent selected faces share intersections on shared source edges;
+authored UV/color seams remain separate.
+Unselected faces are untouched.

+Coordinates and attributes round to native integer precision.
+Intersections which round onto an existing endpoint reuse it.
+Fragments narrower than the native grid may collapse; zero-area fragments and unused new vertices are omitted.
+A cut which would invert geometry is rejected without changing the document.
+Coplanar faces and cuts which only touch an edge/vertex are unchanged.
+Undo/redo includes the complete operation and selection.

+Knife validation: `python3 tools/geditor/tests/knife/run.py` covers interpolation,
+shared edges and seams, Depot-style thin railing, multiple rooms/layers and detail materials, allocation failures, native save/reload, and edit history.